 - Diagnostics for the single-machine scheduler

-- Dask distributed dashboard
+- Diagnostics for the distributed scheduler and dashboard

 Additionally, if you are interested in understanding the various phases where slowdown can occur, you may wish to read the following: